bodkan/slendr/inst/extdata/backend_comments.md

 > I wonder whether any of the output you do should be done with LogFile?
 Or if you might want to add the option for additional output of runtime stats/metrics using LogFile?

-Absolutely.
 That's something Peter also suggested at some point but I have never managed to get to this.
 Now that we are close to the final feature set, this is definitely a quality of life improvement worth revisiting.
+I will read the appropriate section of the manual and see what I can do (in a separate PR, probably).

 ---

-### ⏳ In-progress
+### In-progress ⏳

-> slim_time(), yikes.
-That's a lot of complicated code just to translate times.
-Would it be possible to do a different approach to this?
-You could maybe (a) write out the translated times in the first place so they don't need to be shifted at runtime, or (b) do the shift by simply adding BURNIN_LENGTH when you *use* a time value that you just got from a table?
-Don't know if any of this is practical, but this sort of complex dictionary-munging is definitely an obstacle to understanding how the script works.

-Hmmm, you're quite right.
-I agree that the time shifting shouldn't be something that should happen on the backend.
-I like the idea of the backend being as much of a clean tidy SLiM script as possible (well, as much as its table-driven nature allows).
-In some way, I'm already doing some of the forward-vs-backward/years-ago-vs-generations voodoo on the R side anyway, precisely for this reason.
+> set_coordinates() could be made vastly more efficient by vectorizing it, but if it's not a bottleneck don't worry about it, because the way to vectorize it is a little bit gross (see https://github.com/MesserLab/SLiM-Extras/blob/master/models/Recipe_15.10_OnLand.slim)

+Ah, this is clever.
+Also, yet another case where I missed a clear vectorization possibility.
+I actually think it makes sense to optimize the code as much as possible.
+I will do some profiling (I've never actually used the SLiM profiler before 😬) first and will tackle this in a separate PR.
+I might also just wait and see if there are problems down the line, as this would be simply an internal change, not something affecting potential slendr models in the wild.

 ---

-### ⏳ In-progress

-> original_time(), I'm not really sure what it does.
-In what units is "current generation time", in what units is "the original units", why are they different, etc.?
-The comment on this function needs to be improved.

-Basically, very similar thing as the above (except converting times into the slendr model units).
-What this function does is, yet again, something that should probably happen in the R interface.
-I will probably tackle this together with the previous point.

----

-### Zoom call ☎️

 > Note that "asInteger({{seq_length}})" is unnecessary unless the string you put in place of {{seq_length}} is not an integer (which seems like it would be a bug?).
 In Eidos, unlike in R, 10 is an integer, not numeric, and in fact 5e5 is also an integer.
 Ah, but 5.5e5 is a float, which is arguably a bug in Eidos; that should be an integer too.
 So OK, maybe you need that call.
 Just thinking out loud, and now I'm curious whether you guys agree that 5.5e5 being float is a bug in Eidos.  :->

-My vote would be for 5e5 being an integer and not a float, if only because the "numeric but not integer" thing in R bothers me a bit.
+My vote would be for 5e5 being an integer and not a float, if only because the "an integer-looking number is numeric but not integer by default" thing in R always bothers me a bit.

 ---